 Monopar has a proprietary first-in-class humanized monoclonal antibody, MNPR-101, that targets the urokinase plasminogen activator receptor ("uPAR"). uPAR is expressed on several of the more aggressive, deadly cancers including pancreatic, breast, colorectal, and bladder.
 Monopar has conjugated MNPR-101 to imaging and therapeutic radioisotopes for the purpose of creating highly precise radiopharmaceutical agents that have the potential to image and treat tumors expressing uPAR while sparing healthy tissues.
 In February 2024, we announced promising preclinical data and received regulatory clearance in Australia to commence a first-in-human Phase 1 imaging and dosimetry clinical trial with our novel MNPR-101-Zr (MNPR-101 conjugated to zirconium-89) in patients with advanced cancers.
-On April 10, 2024, we announced that our Phase 1 trial is active and recruiting patients.
-Our MNPR-101-RIT program, a therapeutic radioisotope conjugated to MNPR-101, is targeted to initiate a Phase 1 clinical trial by Q4 2024 / Q1 2025.
+On July 9, 2024, we announced that our Phase 1 trial enrolled its first patient.
+Our MNPR-101-RIT program, a therapeutic radioisotope conjugated to MNPR-101, is on track to initiate a Phase 1 clinical trial in Q4 2024.
 We are also actively exploring opportunities to expand our radiopharmaceutical pipeline.